Uniquely Abled Academy

 Application Process

 Participants receiving services from the Minnesota Department of Employment and Economic Development (DEED) will receive support to cover the cost of the program.
-For details contact Ryan Lais, DEED Youth Services Specialist-Southern Minnesota Region at 507-995-0110.
+In addition, students who have community support services in place tend to be more successful in the completion of the program and can be eligible to receive additional job coaching and placement support.

 Eligibility Requirements